OmniLayer/spec/README.md

 The cancel will apply to the amount that has not yet been accepted.
 The UI must indicate if the cancellation was successful and how many coins were not sold.

-If you want to cancel an offer, use Action = 3 (Cancel) and send the transaction so it is processed as valid before the full amount for sale has been accepted.
+If you want to cancel an offer, use Action = 3 (Cancel) and send the transaction so it is processed as valid by OmniCore before the full amount for sale has been purchased with one or more Purchase Omni Protocol Currencies with Bitcoins transactions. [???
+NEED TO DECIDE HOW TO UNIQUELY IDENTIFY A SINGLE OP CURRENCY SELL OFFER]

+If an address has more than one active Sell Omni Protocol Currencies for Bitcoins offers, multiple offers can be cancelled with one transaction as follows:
+* specify the Omni Protocol Currency to cancel all the sender's active offers to sell that currency
+* use 0 as the Omni Protocol Currency to cancel ALL the active offers from the sender's address

-Note that while the portion of an offer which has been accepted cannot be canceled, sending the cancel message still has an effect, in that it cancels any portion of the offer which has not been accepted, and it prevents accepted coins from being relisted if the buyer fails to send payment.
+Note that while the portion of an offer which has been accepted cannot be canceled, sending the cancel message still has an effect, in that it cancels any portion of the offer which has not been accepted, and it prevents accepted coins from being relisted if a purchaser fails to send payment.
 The payment window behavior continues unchanged for any portion of the sell offer which has aleady been accepted.

 ### Purchase Omni Protocol Currencies with Bitcoins